 Their individual stories.

 What other people are saying about Afflicted.
+(I will update this as new articles are published)

 Health Rising.
 The Cortene Chronic Fatigue Syndrome (ME/CFS) Drug Trial Begins.